 One day, I was pouring my heart out to the Lord, and confessing my fears and weaknesses to Him.
 I was telling Him things like, "Lord, sometimes I feel so weak.
-And I know that others often see me as weak.
+And I know that others often see me as weak, too.
 I want so much to be strong.
 But it seems that no matter what I do, there are still times when I feel helpless and fearful."
 I know the power of confessing God's Word.
-There's hardly a day that goes by that I don't declare, "I can do all things through Christ who strengthens me."
-(Philippians 4:13 NKJV) And I know that the Holy Spirit helps us in our weakness.
-(Romans 8:26) Even so, I can't deny that there are days when I just don't think that I can go on.
+There is hardly a day that goes by that I don't declare, "I can do all things through Christ who strengthens me!"
+(Philippians 4:13 NKJV) And I know that "the Holy Spirit helps us in our weakness."
+(Romans 8:26 NLT) Even so, I can't deny that there are days when I just don't think that I can go on.
 As I called on the Lord on this particular day, He led me to the verse above.
 He impressed upon my heart that He was well aware of my weaknesses.
 But He was also well aware of how hard I tried to please Him, and to be faithful to Him in the toughest of times.
 And because of that, He had every intention of blessing me, and using me for His glory in wonderful ways, in spite of my weaknesses.

 If you are feeling weak today, I encourage you not to lose heart.
-As long as you are doing your best to become all that God created you to be, He will open doors for you, use you, and bless you in awesome ways.
-May Paul's declaration of faith be ours this day: "When I am weak [in human strength], then am I [truly] strong--able, powerful in divine strength"!
+As long as you are earnestly seeking God, and doing your best to become all that He created you to be, He will open doors for you, use you, and bless you in extraordinary ways.
+May Paul's declaration of faith be ours this day: "So I am well pleased with weaknesses, with insults, with distresses, with persecutions, and with difficulties, for the sake of Christ; for when I am weak [in human strength], then I am strong [truly able, truly powerful, truly drawing from God's strength]!"
 (2 Corinthians 12:10 AMP)

-Prayer: Lord, help me to see my weaknesses the way You do.
-Remind me that when my strength gives out, that's when Your power kicks in.
-Thank You that as I rely on Your grace and seek to please You in all things, You will bless me and use me in extraordinary ways for Your glory!
+Prayer: Lord, help me to see my weaknesses from Your perspective.
+Remind me that when my strength gives out, that is when Your supernatural power kicks in.
+Deliver me from all my fears, according to Your Word - including the fear of failure, the fear of being rejected, and the fear of man.
+(Psalm 34:4) Thank You that as I rely heavily upon Your grace, and seek to please You in all things, You will bless me and use me in extraordinary ways for Your glory!